- In line with the Data Protection Act 1998 principles and GDPR, North Hayne Farm Cottages will ensure that personal data will:

 - The definition of ‘Processing’ is: obtaining, using, holding, amending, disclosing, destroying and deleting personal data.
 This includes some paper based personal data as well as that kept on computer.

 - The Personal Data Guardianship Code suggests five key principles of good data governance on which best practice is based.
-North Hayne Farm will seek to abide by this code in relation to all the personal data it processes, i.e.
+North Hayne Farm will abide by this code in relation to all the personal data it processes, i.e.

 - Accountability: those handling personal data follow publicised data principles to help gain public trust and safeguard personal data